finpama/finpama/README.md

 # Hi, I’m Finpama
--  My name is Pedro Henrique, 15y and I'm Brazillian living in Paraná
+-  My name is Pedro Henrique, 15y and I'm Brazillian living in the state of Paraná
 - ✔ Currently Front end developer, and a Full Stack dev in the future...
 - 👨‍💻 Started coding last year, and improved a lot in 2021 thanks to Edutech and Alura
 - 💼 I’m currently working with web design and ux using tools like HTML, CSS and Javascript